matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 As technology organisations scale, their default response to managing risk is to surround engineering teams with more coordinators: Product Managers, Project Managers, and Delivery Managers.

 This comes from a place of good intentions.
 Nobody adds administrative process maliciously.
-However, by dividing the "What" (Product), the "When" (Project), and the "How" (Delivery) across different disciplines, the holistic context of the system is shattered.
+Most people in these roles are doing their best within the system they've been given.
+The problem is the structure itself.
+By dividing the "What" (Product), the "When" (Project), and the "How" (Delivery) across different disciplines, the holistic context of the system is shattered.

 Software development is not a deterministic manufacturing process; it is a mix of engineering, design, and discovery.
 The paradox is that by over-investing in coordination in an attempt to control the timeline, we accidentally destroy the one thing engineers actually need to build resilient systems: _context_.

 ## The Translation Tax

-This structural decoupling creates a massive, hidden economic burden on your senior technical staff.
+This structural decoupling creates a massive, hidden economic burden on senior technical staff.

 To make matters worse, organisations frequently staff these management layers by transferring capable, intelligent people from entirely unrelated administrative areas.
 We essentially set them up to fail.
-Because they often lack the foundational software engineering experience to write code, fix production bugs, or configure deployment pipelines, their only available output is governance.
-Process becomes the safest thing to lean on when they are decoupled from the creation of value.
+Because they may lack the foundational software engineering experience needed to write code, fix production bugs, or configure deployment pipelines, their primary output becomes governance.
+Process becomes the safest thing to lean on because they have been decoupled from the creation of value.

-In the organisation's quest for excessive safety, this governance inadvertently acts as a vacuum, sucking up the time and [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.
+In the organisation's quest for excessive safety, this governance layer inadvertently acts as a vacuum, sucking up the time and [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.

-In a heavy delivery framework, a ticket is just a unit of work moving from left to right.
 Instead of designing architecture or tackling systemic complexity, tech leads are forced to act as human translation layers.
-They spend their days converting complex engineering reality into simplified, framework-friendly language just to justify why a feature takes time to build safely.
+They spend their days converting complex engineering reality into simplified, framework-friendly language in order to justify why a feature takes time to build properly.

 ## The Permission Anti-Pattern

 This dynamic creates what is essentially a permission anti-pattern.
-A software engineer should never have to ask permission to upgrade outdated dependencies, refactor a brittle component, or secure a vulnerable endpoint.
+A software engineer should not have to ask permission to upgrade outdated dependencies, refactor a brittle component, or secure a vulnerable endpoint.
 These are not discretionary features to be negotiated in a backlog; they are the non-negotiable baseline of our profession.
-Engineers must be trusted to make these changes as part of their normal professional responsibility.
+Engineers must be _trusted_ to make these changes as part of their normal professional responsibility.

 Yet, when the reality of engineering a resilient system inevitably clashes with a predetermined delivery date on a magical Gantt chart, the burden of proof is immediately shifted to the developer.
 Having to constantly defend the fundamentals of good practice to a management layer that does not understand the domain isn't just exhausting.
 It signals a system that does not fully trust or respect engineering professionalism.